Inside The Whale And Other Essays by George Orwell

 B) Moral conflict and pressure to conform.

-C) The beauty of nature.
+C) The excitement of colonial power.

 D) The thrill of hunting.